-The SBTI's net zero draft guidance- implications for real estate
+The Science Based Targets Initiative's net zero draft guidance- implications for real estate

 The Science-based Targets Initiative (SBTI) is developing the first science-based global standard for corporate net-zero targets, due at the end of 2021.
 Last week (Jan 28th) the SBTI published a draft of the Net Zero Standard Criteria.
 The authors are now seeking feedback.
 In this guide we describe the key points and the implications for real estate companies interested in the SBTI’s Net Zero designation.